 So, this means that during March 19-20, a large number of Thai people who kept a close watch on the debate would absorb all information of both sides – the opposition and the government.
 Although the Prime Minister and five other ministers won the vote, it does not mean that all Thai people think the same way.

-Therefore, although the vote was held in the Parliament, the Phea Thai aims for some other outcome – to set up a trend among Thai people outside the Parliament.
-The Phea Thai party dug into Democrat ministers with hidden information and raised those issues during the debate.
+Therefore, although the vote was held in the Parliament, the Pheu Thai aims for some other outcome – to set up a trend among Thai people outside the Parliament.
+The Pheu Thai party dug into Democrat ministers with hidden information and raised those issues during the debate.

 Moreover, red-shirt people both in Bangkok and the provinces, were gathering to create a situation.
 They threw eggs or water bottles at the Prime Minister and ministers who visited provincial areas.
 They also yelled at those ministers.